otrv4/otrv4/architecture-decisions/010-modes.md

 In addition to only supporting the version 4 of OTR (and imposing the same restrictions to the User Profile as the "OTRv4-standalone" mode), the "OTRv4 interactive-only" mode will only support the interactive DAKE.
-The User Profile should not allow the Public Shared Prekey as a parameter.
+This mode will not handle or generate any Prekey Profile.

 It should be taken into account, also, that some clients might implement different modes when talking with each other.
 In those cases: